Ángela Torres

 Ángela Azul Concepción Caccia Curra (born 13 August 1998), better known as Ángela Torres, is an Argentine actress and singer.
 She is the daughter of actress Gloria Carrá and musician Marcelo Torres, niece of popular singer Diego Torres, and granddaughter of Lolita Torres.
-She has also taken part in several musical comedies such as "The Sound of Music" and "Peter Pan".
+She has also taken part in several musical comedies such as "The Sound of Music" and "Peter Pan" y protagonizó la exitosa tira juvenil "Simona" de Polka en 2018.

 Career

 In 2008 she made her television debut in the series Patito Feo, produced by the Argentine company Ideas del Sur and starring Juan Darthés and Griselda Siciliani.
 She featured in six episodes of the series, which was carried by the channel El Trece.

 In April 2012 she appeared in the Argentine film Extraños en la noche starring her uncle, Diego Torres.
 In May 2012 she appeared in her first major television role, playing Paloma Cocker in the series Condicionados, and her performance earned her a nomination for the Tato Awards.